 - Overweight and obesity

 Over time, these risk factors cause changes in the heart and blood vessels that can lead to heart attacks, heart failure, and strokes.
-It is critical to address risk factors early in life to prevent the potentially devastating complications of chronic cardiovascular disease.
+It is critical to address risk factors early in life to prevent these devastating events and other potential complications of chronic cardiovascular disease.

 Controlling risk factors for heart disease and stroke remains a challenge.
-High blood pressure and cholesterol are still major contributors to the national epidemic of cardiovascular disease.
-High blood pressure affects approximately 1 in 3 adults in the United States,3 and more than half of Americans with high blood pressure do not have it under control.3 High sodium intake is a known risk factor for high blood pressure and heart disease,4 yet about 90 percent of American adults exceed their recommendation for sodium intake.5
+High blood pressure, cigarette smoking, and high blood cholesterol are still major contributors to the national epidemic of cardiovascular disease.
+High blood pressure affects approximately 1 in 3 adults in the United States,3 and only about half of them have it under control.3 High sodium intake can increase blood pressure and the risk for heart disease and stroke,4 yet about 90% of American adults exceed their daily recommendation for sodium intake.5

 The risk of Americans developing and dying from cardiovascular disease would be substantially reduced if major improvements were made across the U.S. population in diet and physical activity, control of high blood pressure and cholesterol, smoking cessation, and appropriate aspirin use.6